kliff9/digital-garden/gitnotes.md

 let List_Of_Commits = The original List of Commits
+Let Ismailmap = false

+if .mailmap in directory:
+    Ismailmap = true

 function modify_list():
     for x in List_Of_Commits.length:
         This Function will loop through the list and replace the neccessary credentials

 function readlog(current_list):